theInternauts/JSONP-Module/README.md

-JSONP-Module
+JSONP-Module  (for experiments, demos, and prototypes)
 ============

-a very bare bones javascript asynchronous module to implement JSONP for cross-origin GET requests (CORS).
+A very bare bones javascript asynchronous module to implement JSONP for cross-origin GET requests (CORS).
 This has no dependencies except that you don't use a an awful browser.

+This is not suitable for production code.
+This was made with minimal testing.
+YMMV.

+Feel free to refactor and send pull requests.